1971

 1998

-The Pennsylvania Lottery increase the draws of the Cash 5 game from weekly to every night from 1998.
+The PA Lottery increase the draws of the Cash 5 game from weekly to every night from 1998.

 September 5th sees the last draw of the Keystone Jackpot game take place.